JakeSchmitz/ProntoClient/README.md

-# ProntoClient
+# Node Pronto Client

-Test of building a client that interacts with the VANTIQ Event Broker
+Test that external applications can interact with the VANTIQ Event Broker

+## Run It

+`npm start`